sonalgoyal/crux/testData/BseStock/README.txt

   CLASSPATH=${CLASSPATH}:$f;
 done

-Note:- These lines will add hbase dependencies to your hadoop classpath each time you run hadoop, So later you can comment these lines when you dont require
+Note: These lines will add hbase dependencies to your hadoop classpath each time you run hadoop.
+So later you can comment these lines when you dont require

 b.
 Now you need to start hadoop cluster and put exportComposite and exportSimple folders(kept parallel to this readme) to hdfs
-Go to your HADOOP_HOME and enter the following commands.
+This can be done by running the following from $HADOOP_HOME

 $bin/hadoop fs -put ~/crux/testData/BseStock/exportSimple /
 $bin/hadoop fs -put ~/crux/testData/BseStock/exportComposite /